webdriverio/webdriverio/website/blog/2019-04-03-react-selectors.md

 browser.react$(selector, propFilter, stateFilter)
 ```

-In the examples we will cover basic usages for all three paramters.
+In the examples we will cover basic usages for all three parameters.

 ## Examples

-In the following examples, we will based our queries against this example React application.
+In the following examples, we will base our queries against this example React application.

 ```jsx
 // mycomponent.jsx